threefoldfoundation/info_sdk/src/3botconnect/3botconnect_install.md

 - Losing your seed phrase means losing access to your wallet and all your Threefold Tokens.
 - Anybody with access to your private key could take ownership of your 3Bot Connect wallet and Threefold Tokens.
 - To access your wallet from another wallet (on another phone or online) you will need your seed phrase.
-- without this seed phrase your account could not be recovered on another device or online wallet.
+- Without this seed phrase your account could not be recovered on another device or online wallet.